John Cameron Mitchell talks us through the making of punk sci-fi drama How To Talk To Girls at Parties...

 Set in 1977 at the height of punk rock, the film follows Fanning's Zan, an alien touring the galaxy who breaks away from her group and meets Enn (Alex Sharp) and Vic (Abraham Lewis), two young inhabitants of the most dangerous place in the universe: the London suburb of Croydon...

-As the film comes to cinemas (it’s out tomorrow and will be available to pre-order from hmv’s online store in the coming days), we spoke to Cameron Mitchell about how it came to the big screen...
+As the film comes to DVD shelves, we spoke to Cameron Mitchell about how it came to the big screen...

 How did you first get involved with the project?